Claudia Lawrence

 Image 17: forensics officers heading into Claudia's property

 Joan Lawrence spoke to the media in 2013, describing how she had made a number of suggestions to police which may help them progress the investigation.
 She felt that she wasn't listened to by detectives, saying: '"if it wasn't actually connected to old boyfriends they didn't want to know.
 I was banging my head against a brick wall because I wanted answers.
 I asked about people staying in nearby B&Bs, businessmen, travellers.
 Claudia used to say that people who stayed in the B&Bs would come into the pub at night.
 I asked if anyone questioned the landlord to see if any strangers had been in - but they just looked at me as if I was stupid.
 I felt like I was being treated as though I had no intelligence."'
-Joan was in regular contact with the charity Missing People, as well as the parents of other missing children including Kate McCann, the mother of missing Madeline McCann.
+Joan was in regular contact with the charity Missing People for support throughout the process, as well as the parents of other missing children including Kate McCann, the mother of missing Madeline McCann.

 Image 18: an example of a first generation Ford Focus, manufactured between 1998 and 2004